Thought Leadership

 Post-COVID, automotive manufacturers are focused on supply chain resiliency.
 The industry is exploring pathways to avoid the shutdowns that resulted from disrupted supply chains triggered by the pandemic.

-As manufacturers reflect on the results of COVID-induced chip shortages, Tier 1 suppliers and OEMs are considering sourcing and how various factors will affect the supply chain and the need for its redesign.
+As manufacturers reflect on the results of chip shortages, Tier 1 suppliers and OEMs are considering sourcing and how various factors will affect the supply chain and the need for its redesign.

 EV Adoption